tommyengstrom/domaindriven/README.md

 ### Simple example

-Minimal example can be found in [examples/simple/Main.hs](examples/simple/Main.hs).
+Minimal example can be found in [examples/simple/Main.hs](examples/simple/Main.hs), this uses the model defined in [models/Models/Counter.hs](models/Models/Counter.hs)

-For a slightly more realistic example check out [examples/store/Main.hs](examples/hierarchical/Main.hs).